aws-samples/automatic-prompt-engineering/README.md

 First, you need to ask an Anthropic Claude model to generate an instruction for a set of inputs (question and context) as well as an output (answer).
 The LLM is then asked to generate a specific type of instruction, such as a one-paragraph instruction, one-sentence instruction, or step-by-step instruction.
-10 such candidate instructions are generated from this LLM.
+N such candidate instructions are generated from this LLM.

-Then, the resulting 10 instructions are tested against each other using an evaluation LLM (a Claude Instant model).
+Then, the resulting N instructions are tested against each other using an evaluation LLM (a Claude Instant model).
 To do this, first, each instruction is compared against all other instructions.
 Then, the evaluation LLM is used to evaluate the quality of prompts for a given task (query and context to answer pairs).